 An open studio weekend just gone as part of the Mana Arts Trail.
 Excellent weather fortunately and none of Wellington’s famous wind to contend with, so I was able to spread outside.
 Many visitors and sales were good – a lot of preparation but it’s useful to have to focus on the big picture occasionally, plus nice to give a little bit back to the community too.

 Waiheke Island is a 40 minutes or so ferry ride across the Hauraki Gulf from Auckland.
 It has a very pleasant maritime climate and is a well off and diverse community – daily ferry commuters, farmlet owners, retirees, vineyards, excellent cafes, old family baches (cribs), sea views from many houses, boats moored all around, it can be vibrant (if over-crowded) in festival/holiday times but is generally pretty laid back.
-In the distance in the pic is Rangitoto Island, the iconic volcanic island just off Auckland City.
+In the distance in the pic is Rangitoto Island, the iconic 600 year old volcanic island just off Auckland City.
 Island life isn’t for everyone but, as you may gather, I like the place.

 Oils on canvas 76×51 cm.
 Sold by Flagstaff Gallery, Devonport, Auckland